 Though returned to the family in 1945, all the properties and The Collections were confiscated again a short time later, this time by the Communist regime that took power in 1948.
 Maximilan and his immediate family were left with nothing and forced into exile.

 After the Velvet Revolution in 1989 and the opening of Czechoslovakia, President Václav Havel signed three legislative acts that provided for the return of property confiscated by the Communists.
 Maximilian’s son, Martin (b.
 1928), with his youngest son, William (b.
 1961), together undertook the enormous task of tracing and reclaiming The Collections and the many properties in which those treasures had been housed.

 With the successful restitution came an immense family responsibility: to preserve, protect and restore these newly returned cultural monuments in spite of greatly reduced resources.
 The family established Lobkowicz Collections o.p.s., Lobkowicz Events Management and the American Friends for the Preservation of Czech Culture with the overarching mission of making these important cultural resources available to the public.

 Through bold vision, careful planning and great determination, the family has already opened three properties - Lobkowicz Palace, Nelahozeves Castle and Střekov Castle - to over half a million visitors, placing thousands of cultural objects on permanent display.
-Roudnice Castle, said to be the fourth largest castle in the Czech Republic and only recently returned to the family, is currently closed to the public while plans for its revitalization are being developed.
+Roudnice Castle, said to be the fourth largest castle in the Czech Republic, is open to the public while plans for its revitalization are being developed.

 For more information about ongoing efforts and priority projects, please see Special Projects.